 All medical procedures carry some risk.
 It is important to remember that we would not recommend any procedure if we did not believe the benefits outweigh any risk.
 The risks will be different for each patient, so we will discuss the risks that apply to you in more detail before the procedure.

-A stress echo is very safe, but there are some risks you need to be aware of:
+A stress echo is very safe, but there are some rare risks: